radivot/myelo/CML/hahnel20/README.md

 A model-based  dose adjustment rule is given in Eq.
-12 of the Treatment Optimization section in the Supplemental Methods file of this paper.
+12 of the Treatment Optimization Section in Supplemental Methods.
 This rule was used to steer a Class C patient to a subclinical steady state in Fig. S9.
 It is model-based in that it depends on patient-specific activation window bottom values (Ymins) as setpoints.
 Moving right to left in the figure below, this rule drops doses toward zero as loads cross Ymin.